 - In an attempt to maintain anonymity during the judging process, neither the maker’s name nor their recognizable image are allowed in a submitted image going forward.

-Prohibited AI features: AI-generated elements, such as those produced by Generative Fill in Photoshop or Lightroom (when using “Auto” or “Generative Fill On” settings), are not allowed in any section of the competition.
+- Prohibited AI features: AI-generated elements, such as those produced by Generative Fill in Photoshop or Lightroom (when using “Auto” or “Generative Fill On” settings), are not allowed in any section of the competition.
 Using clip art, stock images, or replacement skies not photographed by the entrant is also forbidden.
+This all pertains to our long-standing principle that all elements of a submitted competition image must originate from a photograph or photographs captured with a camera by the maker.

-b.
-Avoid using any AI process that uses the term “Generative” (i.e. Generative Fill, Generative Expand, Generative Image, etc.), as it seems “generative” almost always denotes use of an outside resource for pixels.
+- Avoid using any AI process that uses the term “Generative” (i.e. Generative Fill, Generative Expand, Generative Image, etc.), as it seems “generative” almost always denotes use of an outside resource for pixels.

-c.
-Simply do your best to determine that the post processing you do use honors the “only source material pixels” goal that we strive for.
+- Simply do your best to determine that the post processing you do use honors the “only source material pixels” goal that we strive for.

 For details on the mechanics of submitting images, click on “How to submit images” at the bottom of the left column on our website homepage